The "Wine & Cheese Rule" of Content Marketing

 Research and understanding is an extremely important aspect when it comes to content creation.
 For every piece of content you generate to fulfill the requirements of your content marketing calendar, you should also keep in mind that it should also add to the learning of the person reading your blog or watching your vlog.

-Continuous reading, learning and never forgetting what you learnt in the past will help you figure out the right content for your content marketing efforts.
+Continuous reading, learning and never forgetting what you learned in the past will help you figure out the right content for your content marketing efforts.
 So, that's the wine part of it.

 However, content marketing is not just about words and copies.
 There is another vital aspect to it: images, graphics, designing.
 These are the things that actually pull your audience to the content.
 Once they are there, your content does the rest of the job.